-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license. (https://creativecommons.org/licenses/by-nc/4.0/).
+Non-commercial uses of the work are permitted, provided the original work is properly cited.

 Introduction

 In recent years there has been an increase in emerging and reemerging infections.
 COVID-19 has shown us that we have underestimated the insidious nature and threat posed by previously unknown microbes.
 There is also a lack of investment in prevention and mitigation strategies of infectious disease or outbreaks.1 COVID-19 emerged in Wuhan